2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-02-06-terraform.md

 }
 ```

 If you deploy this code, literally nothing will happen to Azure.
 You're just telling Terraform to import the `azurerm` provider because you plan to do something in Azure.
-If you wanted to create a resource group named **{{ site.fake_company_code }}-monitr-inf**, you could add the `azurerm_resource_group` resource definition.
+If you wanted to create a resource group named **{{ site.data.fake.company_code }}-monitr-inf**, you could add the `azurerm_resource_group` resource definition.

 ``` terraform
 # Configure the Azure provider